canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

-If you can't upload test results to the certification site from the certification program itself, you must do so manually, perhaps from another computer.
-To upload the results, you should have the Server Test Suite and ``canonical-certification-submit`` installed on the system from which you plan to submit results.
-The Server Test Suite is part of the default install on all Ubuntu Desktop systems.
+If you can't upload test results to the certification site from the certification program itself, you must do so manually, perhaps from another computer that runs Ubuntu.
 At this time, there is no mechanism for submitting results from an OS other than Ubuntu.

 To add the Hardware Certification PPA, install